ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/editorial.md

 **TODO - animation showing this**

 Note that the fourth row of the grid is omitted: since the graph only has 8 nodes, the max distance between two nodes is seven, and so a tracked distance can never enter the red-one-zone for a fourth row and change the grundy number.
 Similar logic is used to reduce $\textit{m\_numBits}$ in the $\textit{DistTracker}$ implementation.
+In general, the number of bits/ rows is $\mathcal{O}(\log (\textit{max distance between nodes}))$.

 With this new $\textit{DistTracker}$, the computation of the grundy number (the xor of all the tracked distances) has been rolled into $\textit{addToAllDists()}$, so $\textit{grundyNumber}()$ has been reduced from $\mathcal{O}(N)$ to $\mathcal{O}(1)$, a substantial improvement; however, $\textit{addToAllDists}()$ remains $\mathcal{O}(N)$ as it must still move all coins on each call, so we don't appear to have gained much.